Oregon: Fast Facts on Trespassing

 Oregon trespassing laws are pretty straightforward, but are notable for having several additional statutes that cover special situations, specifically those concerning vehicles, carry of firearms, guests at hotels or motels, and players, coaches or spectators at sporting events.

-Additionally there are no legal proscriptions for notification of trespassing, either by spoken word or by sign.
+Additionally there no legal proscriptions for notification of trespassing by closure of private land, either by marks or by sign.
 While much of it is common sense, as always it pays to know the letter of the law if you’re going to be traveling or moving around on foot in Oregon.